ng-estate/store/README.md

 ### Debugging

-For debugging purposes you can use `StoreManager` global store service, as following:
+For debugging purposes you can use `StoreManager` global store service along with storeLogger util method.
+It will allow you to log `StoreLoggerEvent` object that contains all necessary info.
+You may use it, as following:

 ```javascript
 @Component({